 .
 The smell

-– The morphological study of cells is a microscopic study which can be perform straight or a cell coloration.
+– The morphological study of cells, a microscopic study that can be performed in the fresh state or after cell staining the cells.
 It allows to observe:

 .
 The size